Bronze Age Standing Stones

 OS Maps - Landranger 99 (Northallerton & Ripon), Explorer 299 (Ripon & Boroughbridge)

 The Devil's Arrows looking southeast.
-The southern stone can be seen in the trees to the centre left of picture.
+The southern stone can be seen in the trees to the left of the middle stone.

 |The Devil's Arrows